 - 0 % positive mentions

-The game offers limited replayability, as players may not find much incentive to revisit it after completing the main objectives, though achieving the final milestone on screen 99 could require significant effort and luck.
+The game offers minimal replayability, as players generally do not foresee returning to it after completing the main objectives; however, reaching screen 99 for the final achievement may require significant effort and luck, potentially enticing some players to revisit.

 “I don't imagine any replay value, but getting to screen 99 for the last achievement may take some effort and luck.”